ucsb-teaching-cs/s19/_lectures/lect05.md

 ## Getting set up ( 5 minutes)

-* Form groups of 4
+* Form pairs
-* One experienced tutor leads each group
+* One experienced tutor leads each pair
-* Clone the git repo that contains the practice code on your laptop or on CSIL
+* Clone the git repo that contains the practice code on your laptop or on CSIL: [https://github.com/ucsb-cs190j-s19/buggycode-peer-review.git](https://github.com/ucsb-cs190j-s19/buggycode-peer-review.git)

 ## About the activity (5 to 10 minutes per student, 40 minutes)